Connect with us

 Electric vehicles production

-Demand for lithium has risen over the past few years as manufacturers focus on electric vehicles production, whose sales are expected to rise from 6.5 million units in 2021 to 66 million units by 2040.
+Demand for lithium has risen over the past few years as manufacturers focus on electric vehicle production, whose sales are expected to rise from 6.5 million units in 2021 to 66 million units by 2040.

-The price of copper has nearly doubled to $10,000 per metric ton, up from about $6,000 in 2015.
+Copper prices have nearly doubled to $10,000 per metric ton, up from about $6,000 in 2015.
 Cobalt is also experiencing similar price escalations.

-For example, over 70% of cobalt production, key for electric-vehicle batteries, is limited to the Democratic Republic of the Congo, while over 90% of chemical processing takes place in China.
+For example, over 70% of cobalt production, key for electric-vehicle batteries, is limited to the Democratic Republic of the Congo, while 90% of chemical processing takes place in China.

-This could result in supply risks and price volatility, while bringing windfall revenues for countries that host the minerals, the World Bank said.
+This could result in supply risks and price volatility while bringing windfall revenues for countries that host the minerals, the World Bank said.

 Peter Lugaria is a seasoned journalist with a degree in Communications from Daystar University with over a decade of experience in reporting on the latest building materials, fixtures, and appliances.